It is the second conference coaching award for Simons, who also claimed the honor in 2006.

 Kip Simons was named the USAG Varsity Head Coach of the Year for the third time.

-Olympian and USAG Hall of Fame honoree Kip Simons is in his ninth season as the head coach of the Air Force Academy men's gymnastics team.
-Since taking over the Falcons' program in 2005, Simons has coached one NCAA All-American (two certificates), one Nissen-Emery finalist, four USAG national championship teams, 11 individual USAG champions (19 titles) and 30 USAG All-Americans (68 certificates), while earning 11 coaching awards.
+Olympian and USAG Hall of Fame honoree Kip Simons is in his 10th season as the head coach of the Air Force Academy men's gymnastics team.
+Since taking over the Falcons' program in 2005, Simons has coached two NCAA All-Americans (three certificates), one Nissen-Emery finalist, five USAG national championship teams, 12 individual USAG champions (23 titles) and 31 USAG All-Americans (78 selections), while earning 12 coaching awards.

-The team has also seen a significant bump in their national ranking since his arrival, including a ranking as high as eighth in 2012.
-Simons has taken a team to the NCAA National Qualifier during each of the last three seasons, while nine gymnasts have advanced to the semifinals of the NCAA Championships.
+The team has also seen a significant bump in their national ranking since Simons' arrival, including rankings as high as eighth in 2012 and 2014.
+Simons has taken a team to the NCAA National Qualifier during each of the last four seasons, while 14 gymnasts have advanced to the NCAA semifinals.
 In 2013, the Falcons accounted for their best-ever finish at the National Qualifier, after finishing fifth in their session and 10th overall.

-Air Force has won the last four USAG National Championship team titles, marking the only such occurrences in program history.
-During that span, the Falcons have accounted for 12 individual event titles, highlighted by a program-record four in 2011.
-In addition, the Falcons have swept Army and Navy at the annual All-Academy Championship meet during each of the last three seasons.
+Air Force has won the last five USAG National Championship team titles, marking the only such occurrences in program history.
+During that span, the Falcons have accounted for 16 individual event titles, highlighted by a program-record four in 2011 and 2014.
+In addition, the Falcons have swept Army and Navy at the annual All-Academy Championship meet during each of the last five seasons.

-In eight years at the helm of the Air Force program, Simons has accumulated numerous coaching accolades.
-The recipient of the last four CGA Collegiate Division National Head Coach of the Year awards, he has also been honored as the USAG Varsity Head Coach of the Year on four occasions (2008, 2010, 2012, and 2013).
-In addition, Simons has earned the NCAA Regional Head Coach of the Year honor twice (2008, 2010) and the Mountain Pacific Sports Federation Coach of the Year in 2006.
+In nine years at the helm of the Air Force program, Simons has accumulated numerous coaching accolades.
+The recipient of four CGA Collegiate Division National Head Coach of the Year awards (2010, 2011, 2012, 2013), he has also been honored as the USAG Varsity Head Coach of the Year on four occasions (2008, 2010, 2012, and 2013).
+In addition, Simons has been named the NCAA Regional Head Coach of the Year (2008, 2010) and the Mountain Pacific Sports Federation Coach of the Year (2006, 2014) twice.

 "Here at the Air Force Academy, I apply the same work-ethic that took me to the Olympic Games to mold my cadets into future leaders of character," he said.